sandboxie-plus/sandboxie-docs/docs/Content/KnownConflicts.md

 Problem: Some applications that invoke services or drivers may not install/run inside Sandboxie.

-Solution #1: You may have a conflict with a third-party security software installed on your system (see issue [#647](https://github.com/sandboxie-plus/Sandboxie/issues/647), [#619](https://github.com/sandboxie-plus/Sandboxie/issues/619), [#293](https://github.com/sandboxie-plus/Sandboxie/issues/293)).
+Solution #1: You may have a conflict with a third-party security software installed on your system (see issue [#647](https://github.com/sandboxie-plus/Sandboxie/issues/647) and [#293](https://github.com/sandboxie-plus/Sandboxie/issues/293)).
 If you want to know more about which security suite could be involved, take a look at the [archived forums](https://sandboxie-website-archive.github.io/www.sandboxie.com/old-forums/viewtopica726a726.html?f=11&t=21539).

 Solution #2: If you have already tried to install your application in a new empty sandbox, then install it on your host and run it sandboxed.

-If problems persist, especially with applications working on previous Sandboxie versions, please let us know the details by posting on the official Github repository [here](https://github.com/sandboxie-plus/Sandboxie/issues).
+If problems persist, especially with applications working on previous Sandboxie versions, please let us know the details by posting on the [GitHub repository](https://github.com/sandboxie-plus/Sandboxie/issues).

-### UWP / Modern / Microsoft Store Apps
+### Microsoft Store apps

 Problem: Microsoft store apps will not work in Sandboxie Classic and Sandboxie Plus.

 Solution: None at this time.
 See issue [#19](https://github.com/sandboxie-plus/Sandboxie/issues/19) to track any possible change about this.

-### Office 2013 on up & Office 365 (C2R Versions only)
+### Office 2013/2016/2019 & Office 365 (C2R versions only)

-Problem: Click to Run versions of Microsoft Office 2013, 2016 and Office 365 will crash when sandboxed.
+Problem: Click to Run versions of Microsoft Office 2013, 2016, 2019 and Office 365 will crash when sandboxed.
 This includes Outlook 2013 and up.

 Solution: A fix was included on [v0.9.7 / 5.52.1](https://github.com/sandboxie-plus/Sandboxie/releases/tag/0.9.7).

-It can be applied manually with most recent Sandboxie versions, see [#428](https://github.com/sandboxie-plus/Sandboxie/issues/428#issuecomment-932708577).
+### Office 2021

+Problem: Office 2021 cannot be installed inside a sandbox.

+Solution: None at this time.
+See issue [#1675](https://github.com/sandboxie-plus/Sandboxie/issues/1675) or [#1900](https://github.com/sandboxie-plus/Sandboxie/issues/1900) to track any possible change about this.

 ### Tor Browser